egor-tensin/aes-tools/utils/README.md

 ### decrypt_file.exe

-Decrypts a file using AES-128/192/256 in the specified mode of operation.
+Decrypts a file using the selected algorithm in the specified mode of operation.

 #### Usage examples